LaWebcapsule/orbits/pages/main.md

 Once you have written the actions that will compose your app (payment order, cdk deploying, signs process), you can chain and orchestrate them within a transaction.
 A transaction includes a typescript class that extends the `Transaction` core class.
-Transaction allows to chain action in a Promise-like style, except that you have the guarantee of consistness even if your current process crashes.
+Transaction allows to chain action in a Promise-like style, except that you have the guarantee of consistency even if your current process crashes.

 You can know more about this [here](./transaction.md).